 The general structure of our design is illustrated in Figure 1.
-As in an electronic system, our molecular system has separate constructs to implement computation and memory.
+As in an electronic system, our molecular system consists of separate reactions that implement computation and memory.
 A clock signal synchronizes transfers between computation and memory.
 For the computational reactions, we refer the reader to prior work [9, 15, 16].
 Operations such as addition and scalar multiplication are straightforward.
 Operations such as multiplication, exponentiation, and logarithms are trickier.
 These can be implemented with reactions that implement iterative constructs analogous to "for" and "while" loops.
 (They do so robustly and exactly, without any specific dependence on the rates.)

-The main contributions of this paper include a new method for clock signal generation and for implementing memory.
+The contribution of this paper consists of a new method for clock signal generation and for implementing memory.